Compute

 -

-You can choose 1 month to 3 years for the usage duration.
+You can choose from 1 month to 3 years for the usage duration.

-The default value is set to 1, which means one disk will be created.
+The preset disk quantity is 1, which means one disk will be created.
 You can create a maximum of 100 disks at a time.

 NOTE: